-The founders of the respective Emerald Societies, mindful of the fact that the average Irish Organization is composed of Irish people from every walk of life, decided that the idea of occupational groups under the name of “Emerald Society” would provide a means of enabling Irish peoples by birth or ancestry, to meet their “Brother and Sister Emeralds” in the same trade or profession.
-More important, it would be a new avenue of approach for those of Irish heritage to continue their efforts in perpetuating their history, customs and traditions.
+The founder of the respective Emerald Societies, mindful of the fact that the average Irish Organization composed of Irish people from every walk of life, decided that the idea of occupational groups under the name of “Emerald Society” would provide a means of enabling Irish peoples by birth or ancestry, to meet their “Brother and Sister Emeralds” in the same trade or profession.

 History of the Grand Council

-The Grand Council of Irish Societies Inc. was founded in 1956 in New York City, and William J. McGowan (NYPD ES) was elected as the first President.
+The Grand Council of Irish Societies Inc was founded on June 29, 1956, in New York City, and William J. McGowan (NYPD ES) was elected as the first President.
 By 1958 the Council had 65,000 members in all Emerald Societies and Irish American societies in Federal, State, and City civil service.
-In 1968 the Grand Council of Irish Emerald Societies Inc. changed its name to the name to The National Grand Council of Irish Emerald Societies Inc. The Grand Council meetings were held at the Irish Institute of New York, 326 West 48 street NY, NY.
+In 1968 the Grand Council of Irish Societies Inc changed its name to The National Grand Council of Irish Emerald Societies Inc. The Grand Council meetings were held at the Irish Institute of New York, 326 West 48 street NY, NY.

-The Grand Council of Emerald Societies Inc. was incorporated on May 29, 1958 and the Grand Council of Police Emerald Societies was formed in the early 1970’s.
+The Grand Council of Emerald Societies Inc was incorporated on May 29, 1958, and the Grand Council of Police Emerald Societies was formed in the 1970s.

-In 1974, the Grand Council’s were down to two groups.
-The Grand Council of Police Emeralds, headed by William McGowan (NYC Police Dept).
-The National Grand Council of Irish Emerald Societies, led by John P. Clark (NYC Correction Dept), had all the other Emerald Societies, both in the police, public and private sector.
+In the early 1970s, the Grand Council was down to two groups.
+The Grand Council of Emerald Societies, headed by William J. McGowan (NYPD ES).
+The National Grand Council of Irish Emerald Societies, led by John P. Clark (NYCD ES), had Emerald Societies in the public service and private sector.

-A constitution-formation committee was named, and the group consisted of Pat Heslin, (Port Authority Police Emeralds), Ed Hazel (NYC Sanitation Emeralds), Jack Clark, (NYC Correction Emeralds), and Matt Walsh (NYC Transit Police Emeralds).
+A constitution-formation committee was named, and the group consisted of Pat Heslin (PAPD ES), Ed Hazel (DSNY ES), Jack Clark (NYCD ES), and Matt Walsh (NYC TAPD ES).
 In December of 1974, the first elections were held at the Irish Institute in Manhattan, and Jack Clark was elected the first President with his term of office to commence on January 1, 1975.
-The Grand Council of United Emerald Societies became a reality!
+The Grand Council of United Emerald Societies (GCUES) became a reality.

 The GCUES has over 20,000 members with 24 Affiliated Emerald Societies.
-The membership of our Affiliated Emerald Societies serve in front-line professions such as Law Enforcement, Fire Service, EMS, Education, Sanitation, Mass Transit and Public Utilities.
+The membership of our Affiliated Emerald Societies serves in front-line professions such as Law Enforcement, Fire Service, EMS, Education, Sanitation, Mass Transit, and Public Utilities.

-The Grand Council has affiliates in New York City, NY Counties of Nassau, Suffolk, Westchester, Rockland, Orange, Putnam, Ulster, New York-New Jersey, Boston MA. and the Washington D.C area.
+The GCUES has affiliates in New York City, NY Counties of Nassau, Suffolk, Westchester, Rockland, Orange, Putnam, Ulster, New York-New Jersey, California (Los Angeles County), Massachusetts (Boston), and Washington D.C.